Get with the "In" Crowd at Inclusive Together

 All donations are used to support Inclusive Together's mission.
 All events & nonprofit business expenses are currently funded by donations and fundraising.

 Make a difference in the lives of others by donating to Inclusive Together.
+Our team works on a volunteer basis.
+All proceeds go directly to support our operations & event costs.
 Every contribution helps us continue our mission of bringing positive change.

 Maya Angelou - Author, Poet, Activist